Heat pipe solar collector Description:

 The high cost of solar tube style collectors, and in fact all solar collectors, has been a major obstacle to their popularity and wide scale use.
 The solar collector is a high quality system that provides excellent heat output and reliable operation.
 As a result of clever product design and low manufacturing costs, solar collectors are now very affordable, providing fast payback times.
 (Depends on factors such as total system cost, energy costs and solar insolation levels.)

 Scale formation is an issue in many regions, as it gradually blocks up plumbing particularly in hot water systems.
-With the high temperatures that the solar collector produces, scale formation in the manifold may occur.
+With the high temperatures that the heat pipe solar collector produces, scale formation in the manifold may occur.

 If water supply is very hard there are some options:

 1. Use an electric or magnetic water softener on plumbing

 3. Use an dead water thermal store configuration.
 Option 1 may still be required to protect the rest of the system.

 A closed loop requires a more complicated system design and added cost.
 If there is no other reason to use a closed loop than to avoid scale, then it is advisable to use one of the widely available water softening devices.

 Our heat pipe solar collectors are ideal for large scale solar water heating applications, able to be used in hotels, airports, apartment buildings or anywhere where hot water or heating is required.
 The economics of large scale applications are generally more favorable than domestic, as instead of having a pump and tank for every one or two solar collectors, a single tank and pump can be used for 50 solar collectors.